draftpilot/draftpilot/README.md

 ## Development instructions

-Draftpilot uses yarn - run `yarn` to install dependencies, `yarn watch` to run the server and frontend in watch mode, and `yarn test` to run tests.
+Draftpilot uses npm - run `npm i` to install dependencies, `npm run watch` to run the server and frontend in watch mode, and `npm run test` to run tests.

 All prompts are in the `src/prompts` folder in embedded-typescript format.
-If you make changes to the .ets files, run `yarn ets` to regenerate the .ets.ts files, which provide type-safety
+If you make changes to the .ets files, run `npm run ets` to regenerate the .ets.ts files, which provide type-safety

 ## How it works